 - meet the Institute for Engineering and Technology’s code of practice (for electric batteries only).

-- The installer of the connection must be approved by the scheme owner/operator.
+For heat network connections, the installer of the connection must be approved by the scheme owner/operator.